MEET THE KAMLOOPS BLAZERS' OWNERS

 Jarome also supports many charities.
 Among his favorites are:

 Jarome and his wife Kara have three children, including their daughter Jade, son Tij and son Joe.
-They spend much of their summer off season in the Okanagan, enjoying time by the lake.
+They spend much of their summer off season in BC's Okanagan.

-Born and bred in Kamloops, Mark had an outstanding junior hockey career with the Kamloops Blazers of the Western Hockey League.
-He had such a huge impact that after only two seasons, his number 8 was retired by the team shortly after he left for the NHL.
-He was drafted by the Pittsburgh Penguins (67th overall), first playing in the NHL in 1988, and was a key player in their Stanley Cup winning side in 1991, the first of two Stanley Cups.
+Born and raised in Kamloops, BC, Mark had an outstanding junior hockey career with the Kamloops Blazers of the Western Hockey League.
+He had such a big impact that after only two seasons, his number 8 was retired by the team shortly after he left for the NHL.
+He was drafted by the Pittsburgh Penguins (67th overall), first playing in the NHL in 1988, and was a key player in their Stanley Cup winning team in 1991, the first of three Stanley Cups in Recchi's career.

 Community and Personal Interests